EyasuTeshome/shifttracker/job-search/JSR-how-to-fill-out-your-LinkedIn-if-you-dont-have-experience.md

-# How to fill your LinkedIn if you don’t have experience as a software developer
+# How to fill your LinkedIn profile if you don’t have experience as a software developer

 Getting your first job in any field is always very complicated.
 How can you convince someone that you are a reliable professional if you’ve never had the chance to prove it?
 How do you fill out the “Experience” section if you haven’t had any paid job as a software developer?